Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Properties of Graphically Stable Networks

-\begin{remark} Note that since the Jacobian is $P_0$, then if arbitrary inflows and outflow were added to every species of a GSN, then the resulting Jacobian will be a $P$ matrix \cite{berman94}; this is also known as the continuous-flow stirred tank reactor (CFSTR) version of the network.
-The CFSTR network will be injective.
-This shows that our framework has a direct relationship to the recent results on injectvity and $P$ matrices of reaction networks \cite{craciun05,banaji07,banaji09,feinberg12}. \end{remark}
+where $x^*= t^* x_e + (1-t^*) y$, and $t^* \in (0,1)$.
+The existence of $t^*$ is implied by the integral mean-value theorem.
+Since $x^* \in \mathscr C_{x_e}^\circ$, then the reduced Jacobian at $x^*$ is non-singular relative to $\im \Gamma$.
+Since $x_e-y \in \im \Gamma$, then $y=x_e$: a contradiction. \end{proof} \begin{remark} Since the Jacobian is $P_0$, then if arbitrary inflows and outflow were added to every species of a GSN the resulting Jacobian would be a $P$ matrix \cite{berman94}; this is also known as the continuous-flow stirred tank reactor (CFSTR) version of the network.
+The CFSTR network is injective.
+This shows that our framework has a direct relationship to the recent results on injectivity \cite{craciun05}, $P$ matrices for reaction networks \cite{banaji07,banaji09} and concordance \cite{feinberg12}. \end{remark}